Arjunbadola/arjunbadola.github.io/_posts/2021-07-17-The Bull Market.md

 ### Group of people #4

-I had made a friend through a reading group in my college, which I think no longer exists.
-People there were new to investing but they were certain about one thing that they wanted to build a career around it.
+I had met few people through a reading group in my college, there were new to investing but they were certain about one thing that they wanted to build a career around it.

 They had never experienced the market but were ready to do it for their whole life.